spacel/game/README.md

 ## Contribute

-For contributing please add the following hook to .git/hooks/pre-commit file (it should be executable)
+Before pushing, please execute the following hook to ensure the code style is good:

 ```
-#! /bin/sh
-git-clang-format -f

 python2.7 ./util/travis/checkstyle.py
-if [ "$?" != "0" ]; then
-	echo "Code formatting was wrong !"
-	exit 1;
-fi
 ```

 This hook will permit you to prevent some coding style errors before commit.